DataDrivenEcologicalSynthesis/VirtualBiogeography/README.md

 ### The solution
 We use [insert the name of the movie] as an example to see how accurate fictional media portrays the biogeographical setting that it sets in.

-## Who we are / List of contributers:
+## Who we are / List of contributors
 - Amanda Liczner
 - Jenna LeBlanc - @phylojenie
 - Emily Kroft - @EKROFT